Frankgu3528/Frankgu3528.github.io/_pages/about.md

 My research interest includes natural language processing and time series data mining.
 I am broadly interested in LLM reasoning and evaluation.

 # 🔥 News
+- *2024.11*: &nbsp; I am going to present our work in-person at Miami, FL on EMNLP conference!
 - *2024.10*: &nbsp; New first-author paper “TAIL: A Toolkit for Automatic and Realistic Long-Context Large Language Model Evaluation" has been accepted by EMNLP 2024 (Demo Track).
 - *2024.07*: &nbsp; Start as a visiting student at Yale University, working with [Arman Cohan](https://armancohan.com/)!
 - *2024.01*: &nbsp; Start my journey as an exchange student at HKUST!